dexC166/dex-real-time-messenger/flowchart.md

-# 🔄 Messenger User Flow
+# 🔄 Dex Messenger User Flow

-This document outlines the detailed user journey and message lifecycle in the **Real-Time-Messenger** application.
+This document outlines the detailed user journey and message lifecycle in the **Dex Messenger** application.
 It walks through every step from login to real-time-message delivery, highlighting the behind-the-scenes mechanics and architecture integrations.

 ---